A Unified Framework for Lifted Training and Inversion Approaches: Numerical Results

 For the inversion experiment, we perturb the encoder output with zero mean Gaussian noise with standard deviation 0.1 to obtain the observation $y^\delta$, and we seek to reconstruct the corresponding input image $x$ from the relation

-Following the implementation details in \cite{wang2023liftedinversion}, we solve the corresponding convex optimisation problem \cref{eq:lifted_inversion} by a coordinate descent approach where the regularisation function is the discrete total variation.
+Following the implementation details in \cite{wang2023liftedinversion}, we solve the corresponding convex optimisation problem \cref{eq:lifted_inversion} by a coordinate descent approach.
 This consists of a PDHG update step when optimising with respect to the input variable $x$, where we alternate between a descent step in the $x$ variable and an ascent step in the dual variable $z$, and proximal gradient updates when optimising for the auxiliary variables $\{\aux_1, \dots, \aux_{\nolayers-1}\}$, as shown in \cref{eq:mlp-x0-pdhg} and \cref{eq:x_l-proximal-gradient-specific-form}, respectively.
 That is,

 Moreover, we have